Scope of Rural Marketing

 Smartphone Penetration

 A significant percentage of rural people these days use smartphones and tablets regularly.
-The data released by a leading research firm depict that 30% to 40% of smartphones sold in 2022 were purchased by customers living in rural India.
+The data released by a leading research firm depict that rural areas will be the growth driver of smartphone and internet penetration in 2025.
 Smartphone penetration alters the choices and lifestyle of consumers living in villages.
 They look for opportunities to buy the desired product without visiting the nearest town or city.
 Hence, companies can boost sales by making their products available in rural markets.

 Rural Infrastructural Development